SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-microservices.md

 <img src="/images/users-guide/Administration/admin-microservices.png" alt="Microservices list">

-A microservice is a specific type of application, i.e. a server-side application used to develop further functionality on top of {{< product-c8y-iot >}}.
-As web applications, microservices can either be subscribed to your tenant by the platform or by a service provider, or they can be owned by you as custom application, see [Custom microservices](#custom-microservices).
+A microservice is a specific type of application, that is a server-side application used to develop further functionality on top of {{< product-c8y-iot >}}.
+As web applications, microservices can either be subscribed to your tenant by the platform or by a service provider, or they can be owned by you as custom applications, see [Custom microservices](#custom-microservices).

 ### Subscribed microservices